react-cosmos/react-cosmos/NEXT.md

 1. `blankState.jsxfixture.js`
 2. `__jsxfixtures__/blankState.js`

-> In the beta testing period the file name convention is fixed to allow old and _next_ Cosmos setup to coexist.
+> In the beta testing period the file name convention is fixed to allow old and _next_ Cosmos setups to coexist.
 In the future it will be configurable.

 ## Decorators